Allocators are used to automatically assign a known value to a variable, or to assign the value of one variable to another variable.

 - When you are finished, click Create Allocator.

-The allocator appears on the Interaction map, and is connected to the page from which it was created.
+The allocator appears on the Flow map, and is connected to the page from which it was created.